-We are an all-volunteer food pantry located in the College Park Church of the Nazarene in College Park, MD.
-We provide non-perishables and/or produce to visitors every Saturday morning.
+We are an all-volunteer food pantry located in the basement of the College Park Church of the Nazarene in College Park, MD.
+We provide non-perishable food and produce to visitors every Saturday morning.
 We provide food to everyone who visits without requiring any identification or qualifying information.
-In 2021, we served 329 families on average, with those families representing 1250 individuals.
+In 2022, we served an average of 306 households every week, with those households representing 1173 individuals.
 We strive to provide nutritious food to our visitors.
 Donations of fresh produce, dairy products, lean meats, low-sodium canned food, and whole grain products are most welcome!
 Our visitors also appreciate baby items and hygiene products.
 Donation logistics can be coordinated through our website: http://www.collegeparkfoodbank.com/donate-food

 ProducePedia is a free resource that covers the types of fresh produce that can be delivered to food pantries.
 Each entry includes information on color, taste, and possible uses.
 People unfamiliar with the vegetable or fruit will learn how to use it, and those who are familiar with it still might learn a fun fact or two!